scintill/pwsafejs/README.md

 Note on strange revision history
 ---
-I rewrote the repository into two repos so that the PWSafe database logic would be more reusable, trying to preserve history _and_ not waste space (probably a bad idea.)
+I rewrote the repository into two repos so that the PWSafe database logic would be more reusable, trying to preserve history _and_ not waste space (probably a silly idea.)
 So, if you want to execute old revisions, you'll have to also check out a contemporaneous revision from the new [libpwsafejs](http://github.com/scintill/libpwsafejs).